Applications & Technology

 Lenders always maintain the option to document income and employment following any acceptable methodology outlined within the Selling Guide, even if income and employment validations are achieved using an asset verification report.

 Q6.
-Can loans originated by a Third-Party Originator leverage asset verification reports for income and employment validation?
+How do loans originated by a Third-Party Originator leverage asset verification reports for income and employment validation?

 Q7.
 Can a lender deliver a third-party originated loan with income or employment validated using an asset verification report?